tnkfactory/ios-sdk-rwd2/iOS_Guide_en.md

 #### purchaseItem

 The TnK server does not provide the ability to manage the list of items.
-However, when a user purchases an item provided by the posting app, you can deduct the corresponding point to the Tnk server.
+However, when a user purchases an item provided by the posting app, you can deduct the corresponding point from the Tnk server.

 - func **purchaseItem(_ itemId:String, cost:Int, completion:@escaping (Int,Int)->Void)**